aimms/how-to/Articles/332/332-Comparing-Formulations.rst

    :scale: 70%
    :align: center

+|

 It's easy to see that Miller Tucker Zemlin is generally the fastest formulation.
 Especially for the datasets with larger numbers of nodes.

+S
-Creating larger datasets
+Creating Larger Datasets
 ------------------------

 It is also interesting to compare results of larger datasets.
 The Explicit Dantzig-Fulkerson-Johnson formulation isn’t capable of solving problems of larger datasets, but the Implicit Dantzig-Fulkerson-Johnson formulation and the Miller-Tucker-Zemlin formulation can be compared.
-This time I used the same procedure to create 12 datasets with 40 to 100 nodes.
+This time the same procedure to create 12 datasets with 40 to 100 nodes was used.
 The datasets contain **40 nodes, 60 nodes, 80 nodes or 100 nodes**.
 There are 3 files for each amount of nodes.
 The data is generated in the same way except for the number of vehicles.
 This time it is a random number between 2 and 1/10 of the amount of nodes.

-Testing the datasets/results
+Testing the Datasets/Results
 ----------------------------

 The solver status for almost all the datasets was ResourceInterrupt and the program status was IntegerSolution.
 This means that an hour wasn’t enough to find an optimal solution, but a feasible integer solution is found.
 The solver time can therefore not be compared with each other (they are all an hour).
 However, you can see which formulation found a better solution within an hour by comparing the distance of the best found solution.